e1093051/ip/docs/README.md

 This chatbot can add 3 different types of tasks: todo, event and deadline, and for each task, we can mark and unmark, delete and tag it.
-In addition, we can list all the tasks in the list and find a task using keyword in description.
+In addition, we can list all the tasks in the list and find a task using keyword in the description.

 ## Adding deadlines